gabrield03/cs163/docs/project-doc.md

 				- Actual SF p-value = 0.434		&nbsp; &nbsp; &nbsp; &nbsp; 	Actual SF p-value = 0.219

 		- Independence: Observations within each group should be independent.
-			- Assuming that energy usage in different months is independent of each other.
+			- Assuming that energy usage in different months is independent of each other, but I do not think that observations can be considered independent because data at the end of a prior day rolls into the data of the next day (e.g., energy usage at 11:59 PM on day 1 is continous into 12:00 AM on day 2).

 	- One-way ANOVA:
 		- [Scipy - one-way ANOVA](https://docs.scipy.org/doc/scipy/reference/generated/scipy.stats.f_oneway.html)